 What is the Best Chequing Account for Travelers?

 Travelling to Europe or outside of North America can be expensive.
-Without the right type of banking account under your belt, you will be liable to hefty ATM withdrawal fees, transaction fees, and several other charges that will put a financial strain on you.
-Therefore, it is much better to open a chequing account suited for your lifestyle if you travel regularly.
+Without the correct type of banking account under your belt, you will be liable to hefty ATM withdrawal fees, transaction fees, and several other charges that will put a financial strain on you.
+Therefore, opening a chequing account suited for your lifestyle is much better if you travel regularly.

 Here are the top 3 chequing accounts for Canadians who need to travel often.